-A substantial part of our work is dedicated to collect, manage, analyze and display land use related spatial data.
+Finally a substantial part of our work is dedicated to collect, manage, analyze and display land use related spatial data.
 The ETC is involved in developing open source solutions to follow the Inspire directive and the European policy on SEIS fitting into a network of distributed recourses and simplifying the data access for the public.

 The ETC is embedded and part of the European Environmental Information and Observation Network (Eionet) and is cooperating with other European institutions like the Joint Research Centre (JRC), Eurostat (Eurostat), the different DGs of the European Commission and ESPON (European Spatial Planning Observation network).